How Much Does SEO Cost in the UK? [2026 Pricing Guide]

 2. Small SEO Agencies

-Conversion rate: This pricing range is ideal for local businesses that are looking for consistent organic growth and exposure in their region.
+Conversion rate: This pricing range is appropriate for local businesses that intend to have steady organic growth and get exposure in their area.

 3. Mid-size Agencies

-Mid-level SEO agencies usually charge from 2,000 to 5,000 GBP per month.
-These agencies often work on brands at a national level and have a more data-driven approach and use advanced tools such as SEMrush, Ahrefs, or Surfer SEO.
+Mid-level SEO agencies typically have a monthly retainer ranging from 2,000 to 5,000 GBP.
+The decision of brands at the national level is usually these agencies, which are known for data-driven approach and advanced tools like SEMrush, Ahrefs, or Surfer SEO.

-They also provide strategy-first SEO, deep analytics, and most of them integrate conversion optimisation and UX optimisation.
-This is an excellent range of investment for companies that cover a wide array of markets or product categories.
+Besides that, they deliver strategy-first SEO, in-depth analytics, and most of them use conversion optimisation and UX optimisation.
+This is an excellent range of investments for businesses that cover a wide variety of markets or product categories.

 4. Enterprise SEO